-This on-campus program consists of 79 credits and lasts four (4) years.
+This on-campus program at our Mayagüez University Center consists of 81 credits and lasts five (5) years.

-Its objective is to prepare students to become professionals who know how to integrate theory and practice in workplace environments following a practical scientific model.
+The objective of our I/O psychology PhD program is to prepare students to become professionals who know how to integrate theory and practice in workplace environments by following a practical scientific model.

 The program seeks to make students understand the principles and techniques of design in psychological research and learn how to apply them in workplace environments, in addition to helping them acquire the following:

 - Knowledge and skills to use the scientific method